joris1724/vzome-sharing/_posts/2025-02-11-Achiral-Stellations-of-the-Rhombic-Triacontahedron-19-43-09.md

 {% endcomment %}

-An overview of all 114 achiral fully supported stellations of the rhombic triacontahedron.
-All corresponding Zometool models can be build.
-In this post, no step-by-step instructions are provided for.
+Of the 226 fully supported stellations of the rhombic triacontahedron, 114 are not chiral.
+The models can best be viewed in full screen mode.
+Select <i>another scene</i> to view another stellation.
+For instance the great rhombic triacontahedron is the 22th in the list, and the rhombic hexecontahedron is the 92th.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60dvh" show-scenes='named'